Updates & uplifting tales

 “We are so thankful to have Dingo be a part of our little family,” said Ashley.
 “He brings so much love and laughter into our lives.”

 To learn more about pets available for adoption at the League, visit our adoptions page or call 303.751.5772.
-All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID, 30 days of free pet insurance and a free wellness visit with a participating veterinarian.
+All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID and a free wellness visit with a participating veterinarian.

 Have a story you’d like to share?
 We’d love to hear it, click here to share your story!